arnabwahid/octopress-classic/README.md

 ![screenshot](#)

 ### Why use this theme?
-I really like the Octopress default theme, I think is stanard looking and very readable.
+I really like the Octopress default theme, I think it looks great for a tech blog, and very readable.
 As I somewhat despise the ___designing___ part of a theme, I just started on top on the explicitely fine-tuned Octopress static template.
 Hey!
 The classic octopress theme itself was based on the Twenty Twelve WordPress Theme!

 ### Why didn't you use Octopress?
 Octopress at this point is abandoned.
 There is not really any reason not to move on.